Data-driven discovery of quasiperiodically driven dynamics: Introduction

-This completes the description of our problem.
-Assumptions \ref{A:basic}, \ref{A:cnstnt_snstv} and \ref{A:data} will be the premise of our methods, and the task is to find or reconstruct the functions in \eqref{eqn:def:quasi_driven_II}.
-There are many challenges to accomplishing this task.
-We show in Section~\ref{sec:eigen} that a dynamical system either has only one eigenfrequency (=0), or infinitely many.
+\paragraph{Challenges and contributions} We have axiomatically defined a class of dynamics called \emph{quasiperiodically driven} dynamics, via Equations \eqref{eqn:def:quasi_driven}, \eqref{eqn:def:quasi_driven_II}, and formal Assumptions \ref{A:basic} and \ref{A:cnstnt_snstv}.
+There are many challenges to accomplishing the goal of identifying the true frequency and reconstructing the original dynamics.
+Firstly, we show in Section~\ref{sec:eigen} that a dynamical system either has only one eigenfrequency (=0) or infinitely many.
 Moreover, if $d>1$ in \eqref{eqn:def:quasi_driven}, then the eigenfrequencies are dense on the real line.
-This makes the task of separating these frequencies very challenging from a numerical point of view.
-Unlike DMD based or Fourier analysis based methods, we aim to obtain guarantees of convergence to the true discrete spectrum of the system.
-We discuss this in more detail in Section~\ref{sec:data}.
-Secondly, the task of finding the functions $g_{per}$ and $g_{chaos}$ cannot be carried out exactly.
-This is a classic learning / interpolation problem, and a blind machine-learning based approach could lead to widely divergent trajectories due to the chaotic nature of traffic dynamics.
-One of our innovations is the structure we propose in \eqref{eqn:def:quasi_driven_II}.
+This makes numerically identifying and separating these eigenfrequencies challenging.
+Secondly, the presence of a mixing / chaotic component makes the traditional frequency analysis techniques such as dynamic mode decomposition \citep[e.g.][]{WilliamsEtAl15, KordaEtAl2018} or Fourier analysis \citep[e.g.][]{Wiener_Wintner_1941, Katznelson2004} unreliable.
+Mixing is the property of decay of correlations, see \cite{Nadkarni} or \citep[][Sec 3]{DasGiannakis_delay_2019} for more details.
+To overcome these challenges, we obtain guarantees of convergence to the true discrete spectrum of the system using the proposed RKHS-based filtering technique (Algorithm~\ref{algo:RKHS_kernel}) described in Section~\ref{sec:data}.
+We further demonstrate through three extensive case studies (in Section \ref{sec:examples}) that in a purely data-driven setting described in Assumption \ref{A:data}, the results of our technique converge to the true dynamical system.
+Thirdly, we divide the task of learning / reconstructing the function $g$ from \eqref{eqn:def:quasi_driven} into its two components $g_{per}$ and $g_{chaos}$ from \eqref{eqn:def:quasi_driven_II}.
+A leaning approach oblivious to the internal structure described in \eqref{eqn:def:quasi_driven_II} could lead to a reconstructed dynamical system with widely divergent trajectories.
 See Table~\ref{tab:compare} for a comparison of our methods with other techniques, particularly DMD-based techniques.